jnzj95/Enigma/README.md

 Pressing "O" creates a 'snapshot' of a faded frame at the point "O" is pressed.

 (Insert the group "warping")

+(The "warping" effect is created by pressing "O" several times, then pressing "I" to quickly bring all AMs to the dancers' bodies.)

 #### Constant AM (Default "i")
 Pressing "I" toggles on/off the faded frame effect.